zeek/spicy-wireshark/README.md

 While the first part is just a standard Spicy grammar, the `register_dissector()` call at the end tells Wireshark about our new dissector.
-We name it `spicy_echo` because Wireshark already has a built-in `echo` dissector, and short names must be unique.[^spicy-prefix]
+We name it `spicy_Echo` because Wireshark already has a built-in `Echo` dissector, and short names must be unique.[^spicy-prefix]

 [^spicy-prefix]: Indeed, the plugin automatically prefixes names with